 The final work of architect Mies Van der Rohe – father of the minimalist glass block – the 1971 building supplied multiple locations, including the offices of Harvey Dent, the Mayor and the Police Commissioner.

 There’s a brief flit across the Atlantic for the restaurant – naturally owned by Bruce Wayne (Christian Bale) – in which the multi-millionaire playboy, with prima ballerina in tow, discovers Rachel Dawes (Maggie Gyllenhaal) dining with Harvey Dent.
-It’s Marco Pierre White’s Criterion, 224 Piccadilly, W1, on the south side of Piccadilly Circus in the heart of London’s West End (tube: Piccadilly, Piccadilly Line).
+It’s the venerable Criterion, 224 Piccadilly, W1, on the south side of Piccadilly Circus in the heart of London’s West End.

 The vast warehouse of Wayne Enterprises’ ‘Applied Science Division’, where Lucius Fox (Morgan Freeman) takes on the role of Batman’s Q, is the Convention Hall of the West Building, McCormick Place, 2301 South Indiana Avenue, the convention centre complex south of Chicago (Metra: McCormick Place; from Chicago Millennium Station).